Effect of Narrow Power Fills on PCB PDN Noise

 The printed circuit board (PCB) power delivery network (PDN) performance has become critical with the reducing margins on power noise.
 This paper deals with a specific question about the size of the power area fill used to route the power current from the dc regulator to integrated circuit(IC), and also used for connecting to the decoupling capacitors.
 With increased PCB real estate costs, narrow power fills are required, which results in an increase in the connection inductance of decoupling capacitors.
 This paper uses a proven lumped circuit model extraction procedure, based on the first principle resonant cavity model, to demonstrate the effect of narrow and wide area fills used in typical PCB PDN designs.
 The frequency domain results thus obtained are used with typical IC current draw profiles to show the impact on the noise voltage developed at the IC.
 Some design guidelines and conclusions are drawn from these results.

-K. Shringarpure et al., "Effect of Narrow Power Fills on PCB PDN Noise," IEEE International Symposium on Electromagnetic Compatibility, pp. 839-844, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.
+K. Shringarpure et al., "Effect of Narrow Power Fills on PCB PDN Noise," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2014, Raleigh, NC), pp. 839-844, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.

 The definitive version is available at https://doi.org/10.1109/ISEMC.2014.6899084